lotspaih/lotspaih/README.md

 # Mark Lotspaih

 👋 Hello!
-I'm Mark, a continuously learning systems administrator and IT project manager.
+I'm Mark, a continuously learning information technologist and project manager.

-:school: I work in K-12 public education where I help manage, support, and integrate educational technology solutions into classroom instruction, remote learning, and district operations.
+:school: I work in K-12 public education as a systems administrator where I help manage, support, and integrate educational technology solutions into classroom instruction, remote learning, and district operations.

 ---
 🧰 MY TOOLBOX: